+.
 Downhill skiing; open to all skill levels from beginner to advanced.
 The course takes place during the winter break in early January.
-Students will improve their skills through student-centred teaching and increase their knowledge base by becoming familiar with the Canadian Technical Approach to skiing.
+Students will improve their skills through student-centered teaching and increase their knowledge base by becoming familiar with the Canadian Technical Approach to skiing.
 This course is a three-day overnight trip to the Mont Blanc and Tremblant ski areas.
+There is a fee of \$400 (Lift tickets, lesson, transportation, accommodation and food provided).
 Ski or board rental is extra.
-Dates and fee are subject to change.
+Dates and fees subject to change.